-So what makes a good pro se litigant?
+What makes a good pro se litigant?

 Most lawyers never stop to think about it.
 I believe that a good pro se litigant is organized and has great presentation skills.
 He or she is persuasive and articulate and has a talent for storytelling.
 A good pro se litigant is also a good negotiator.
 He or she may even have an abundance of creativity and a natural knack for problem-solving.
 The truth is, even if you could combine all of these skills into one person and make a good pro se litigant, that good pro se litigant is still at a large disadvantage before he or she ever enter a courtroom.
 You see, many lawyers already have the traits that make up a good pro se litigant.